ptrkcsk/which-bond/README.md

 $ which-bond
 ```

 ℹ️ NOTE: The first time you run `which-bond`, it will download the Bond film data from TMDb and cache it on your computer.
 It may take around 30 seconds to complete the download, but after that `which-bond` will be very fast.
-Don't worry, it's not downloading a ton of data, it's just spacing out requests to TMDb so as not to go over their [request rate limit](https://developers.themoviedb.org/3/getting-started/request-rate-limiting).
-You can look at the database yourself when it's finished.
-It's just a JSON file called `.db.json`.
+Don’t worry, it’s not downloading a ton of data, it’s just spacing out requests to TMDb so as not to go over their [request rate limit](https://developers.themoviedb.org/3/getting-started/request-rate-limiting).
+You can look at the database yourself when it’s finished.
+It’s just a JSON file called `.db.json`.

 ### Options